Updated on March 23 after state officials announced appointments would be opened to all adults starting March 29.

 Cleburne Fire Department

-Cleburne in Johnson County is administering the COVID-19 vaccine for people in groups 1A and 1B, the city said.
+Cleburne in Johnson County is administering the COVID-19 vaccine for people in groups 1A and 1B.

 The vaccine supply is limited and appointments will only be scheduled based on current availability.